icesat2py/icepyx/doc/source/getting_started/install.rst

 Quickstart
 ----------

-The simplest way to install icepyx is by using the `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/index.html>`__ package manager.
+The simplest (and recommended) way to install icepyx is by using the `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/index.html>`__ package manager (or the faster `mamba <https://mamba.readthedocs.io/en/latest/index.html>`_, which should be installed in your base environment).
 The command below takes care of setting up a virtual environment and installs icepyx along with all the necessary dependencies::

     conda create --name icepyx-env --channel conda-forge icepyx